National ranking

 Reading This Ranking in Context

 While total workers affected shows the scale of layoffs, the number of separate WARN events shows the frequency.
 Employers with many distinct layoff events may be undergoing prolonged restructuring, have seasonal workforce patterns, or operate in volatile industries.
 Frequent WARN filings from the same employer over multiple years is a stronger signal of ongoing instability than a single large event.
-Across the 50 employers on this specific list, the median events sits at approximately 50, so a visitor comparing an individual employer's profile page against this ranking can quickly see whether they're near the top of the list, the middle, or just above the qualifying threshold.
+Across the 50 employers on this specific list, the median value for events is approximately 50, so a visitor comparing an individual employer's profile page against this ranking can quickly see whether they're near the top of the list, the middle, or just above the qualifying threshold.
 That context matters: a rank of 40 on a list of 50 means something very different from a rank of 40 on a list of 2,000, and the ranking page surfaces both the position and the value so readers can judge significance for themselves.

-Every row links back to an individual employer profile with the full underlying records — H-1B filing dates and disclosed salaries by job title, OSHA DART rates with total injury counts, WARN Act notices with dates and affected headcount.
+Every row links back to an individual employer profile with the full underlying records, H-1B filing dates and disclosed salaries by job title, OSHA DART rates with total injury counts, WARN Act notices with dates and affected headcount.
 That drill-down is deliberate: a ranking number in isolation doesn't tell a jobseeker, reporter, or compliance researcher what they need to know, but combined with the per-employer disclosure trail it becomes actionable.
 PlainEmployers re-runs these rankings on a recurring ETL schedule, so newly filed federal disclosures and state WARN notices update the leaderboard without manual intervention, and retired records fall off as they age beyond the relevance window.
 Cross-reference this ranking with the industry and metro pages to see whether the pattern is concentrated in specific sectors or geographies.

 Source: WARN Act notices filed with state agencies.